Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Access Information: Although there is quite a bit of walking outside it is possible for a car to reach the locations described.

-Additional Information: Max 40 people per tour/event.
-N.B.
-Because the site is a school the public have to join the daily tour at 1430 and cannot explore the area on their own.
+Additional Information: N.B.
+Because the site is a school, visitor must join the daily tour 1430 and cannot explore the area on their own.

 Directions: The school is between the towns of Sandhurst and Crowthorne.